 Effective treatment of depression requires early detection.
-Depression can be difficult to identify among subgroups of patients with co-morbid medical illnesses, substance abuse disorders, mental retardation, brain injury, and dementia, or those who are at either end of the age spectrum.
+Depression can be difficult to identify among subgroups of patients with co-morbid medical illnesses, substance abuse disorders, brain injury, and dementia, or those who are at either end of the age spectrum.

 Prevalence and risk factors

 The most powerful predictive risk factor is a first-degree relative with depression.
 Being raised by a depressed parent compounds this risk.
 Therefore, primary care physicians can readily identify their young patients at highest risk—offspring of depressed parents.
 Conversely, the detection of depression in a preadolescent child is a strong marker for the recent or concurrent presence of depression in one or both of the parents.

 Early-onset depression may be more severe and genetically determined, and thus more similar to treatment-resistant adult cases, and is more likely to lead to bipolar disorder.

 Early-onset cases also tend to have other risk factors that may promote a depressogenic cognitive and behavioral coping style.
 Early losses or trauma may also result in persistent biological changes that predispose to depression.
 Furthermore, when a young person becomes depressed, life quickly becomes complicated by negative events that perpetuate the illness.

 These include school failure, loss of friendships, dropping out of activities such as sports and artistic endeavors, and negative reactions from parents and teachers who are frustrated by the child’s low motivation and output.
 Even after recovery, deficits in academics and social relationships persist; there appears to be a developmental cost of having a depressive episode in the childhood or teen years.